fooltopia/foolhtml/README.md

                      * to be assigned a value in every child template. */ body
   >navbar //Include another template that doesn't know about the parent template.
-  <=child /* Can be used only once per template.
+  =>child /* Can be used only once per template.
 This template
            * needs to assign a value to all parent variables */
 ```
 Navigation Bar (navbar):